Terence Crawford: Crawford vs. Diaz

+Undisputed light welterweight champion

 Crawford vs. Indongo

-On July 1, 2017 Top Rank announced that a light welterweight unification fight between Crawford, and WBA (Unified) and IBF champion Julius Indongo was agreed upon to take place on August 19 at the Pinnacle Bank Arena in Lincoln, Nebraska live on ESPN in the U.S. and Sky Sports in the U.K. The projected unification of every major world title in boxing (WBA, WBC, IBF, WBO) will determine the light welterweight division's first undisputed champion since Kostya Tszyu in 2004, and the first time all the aforementioned titles have been at stake in a single fight since Bernard Hopkins vs. Jermain Taylor in 2005.
+On July 1, 2017, Top Rank announced that a light welterweight unification fight between Crawford, and WBA regular and IBF champion Julius Indongo was agreed upon to take place on August 19 at the Pinnacle Bank Arena in Lincoln, Nebraska, live on ESPN in the U.S. and Sky Sports in the U.K. WBA sanctioned the fight for WBA super title.
+With the unification of every major world title in boxing (WBA, WBC, IBF, WBO) will determine the light welterweight division's first undisputed champion since Kostya Tszyu in 2004, and the first time all the aforementioned titles have been at stake in a single fight since Bernard Hopkins vs. Jermain Taylor in 2005.
 Both fighters paid over $100,000 U.S. dollars in sanctioning fees.
 Crawford entered the fight as a heavy favourite to win.

 In front of a home crowd of 12,121, Crawford became the undisputed champion at light welterweight after knocking out Indongo in round three.
 The final punch was a left hook to the right side of the body, which immediately dropped Indongo.
 Referee Jack Reiss counted to 10 and promptly called an end after 1 minute and 38 seconds.
 Indongo also touched the canvas during round one, but the referee ruled it a slip.
 Additionally, Indongo was knocked down and received a count after a left from Crawford during round two.

 According to CompuBox stats, Crawford landed 26 of his 75 punches thrown (35%), while Indongo landed 13 of 74 thrown (18%).
 Both boxers earned an undisclosed 7-figure purse.
 Following the fight, Indongo stated "When he hit me like that, my mind was gone" about Crawford's body shot.
 Crawford stated that he had yet to make a decision on the next step in his career but there was speculation about him moving up to the welterweight division or defending his light welterweight titles against Mikey Garcia.
 The card averaged 965,000 viewers on ESPN.

 Mere days after the fight, the IBF ordered a fight between Crawford and their mandatory challenger, Sergey Lipinets.
 Lipinets was named Indongo's mandatory challenger in December 2016, but Indongo was given an exemption to allow the unification fight with Crawford to happen.
 Lipinets stated that the IBF title was "stolen from him".
 As Crawford didn't plan to return to the ring before the IBF's deadline, he vacated the IBF title just 11 days after defeating Indongo.
 The IBF ordered Lipinets to face Akihiro Kondo for their vacant title.

 On August 31, the WBA Championships Committee revealed that they had elevated Crawford to 'Super' champion.
 Article C18 of the WBA's rules stated that as Crawford holds all major titles at light welterweight, he could be elevated and deemed a 'Super' champion.
 The WBA, however, claimed to hold on to their policy of having only one champion per weight category and insisted an interim or regular title would not be created.